 Procedures for VECHS Level 2 Background Screening

+- Applicant will arrive at the scheduled fingerprint appointment with the third-party vendor and provide them with their paperwork and government-issued photo identification.
+The vendor will take a photograph and the fingerprints of the applicant.
 Screening results will be delivered by VECHS to Human Resources.
 The employing department will be notified via email by Human Resources of the candidate’s eligibility for employment.

 - The nature of the offense(s);

 - The time that has passed since the offense had occurred;

 - The rehabilitation record, actions, and activities of the individual since the conviction including subsequent work history; and

 The existence of a conviction does not automatically disqualify a candidate from employment.
 Each case will be judged on its own merit with respect to the above factors.
 However, the candidate must have given a truthful and comprehensive disclosure of the conviction for employment consideration.
 Guilty verdicts, guilty pleas, and pleas of nolo contendere (no contest) must be included in the disclosure.
 Candidates will have an opportunity to provide relevant information for consideration in making any employment decision.